mwdhont/SimCLRv1-keras-tensorflow/README.md

   * A fine-tuned classifier.
 5 attempts are performed, the best classifier is kept.
   * A t-SNE visualization is made.

-This is done for 3 fractions of the whole training data: 100%, 20%, 5%.
+This is done for 3 fractions of the training data: 100%, 20%, 5%.
 It can be seen that the SimCLR improves the classification performance for all fractions of the training set.

 ### Results